 - Location of and type of damage to their vehicle

 Photos and Videos

 If you used your smartphone to record photos and videos of the scene, make sure you give these to your lawyer.
 Visuals of the scene, damage to your vehicle, the other driver’s license, etc., can help to build and strengthen your case.

 Seek Medical Attention

-As the victim of an accident caused by a drunk driver, you may be entitled to receive damages for your medical bills, pain, and suffering.
-You have the right to enlist a Lafayette DUI lawyer to seek compensation from the driver and their insurance company.
+As the victim of an accident caused by a drunk driver, you may be entitled to receive damages for your losses.
+You have the right to enlist a Lafayette DUI accident attorney to seek compensation from the driver and their insurance company.

 to find a Morris Bart office near you.